HCPSS/moodle-theme_vision/README.md

-# vision
+# Vision
-A Moodle subtheme of Essentials for HCPSS
+A Moodle subtheme of Essential for HCPSS.
+This theme impliments overrides to Essential.